-When it comes to the science regarding the true nature of our reality, you won’t find a shortage of theories, or a shortage of criticisms of each theory.
-We are like a race with amnesia, trying to discover and search for an answer that most probably exists, but has yet to be discovered.
+There’s no shortage of theories when it comes to determining the true nature of our reality.
+We are like a race with amnesia, searching for an answer that most probably exists, but has yet to be discovered.
 How did the universe begin?

-This is one out of many criticisms regarding the big bang theory.
-There are many considerations to be pondered.
+This marks just one out of many criticisms of the Big Bang Theory, but there is so much more to consider.
 Can something come from nothing?
-What about quantum mechanics and the possibility that there is no moment of time at which the universe did not exist?
+What about quantum mechanics and the possibility that there is no moment of time in which the universe did not exist?

-The theory also suggests (obviously) that there are no singularities or dark matter, and that the universe is filled with a “quantum fluid.”
-These scientists are suggesting that this quantum fluid is filled with gravitons.
+The theory also suggests that there are no singularities or dark matter, and that the universe is filled with a “quantum fluid,” which is itself filled with gravitons.
+According to Phys.org:

-As you can see, when quantum mechanics is thrown into the equation things appear to be far different.
-Again, this new theory is suggesting that the universe could have always existed, that it never was what we perceive to be as “the beginning.”
-Perhaps it was just an event that did occur that we perceive as the beginning, perhaps the event occurred not from nothing, but something.
+As you can see, when quantum mechanics are thrown into the equation, everything changes.
+This new theory suggests that the universe could have always existed and there is no “beginning” as we understand it.
+Perhaps it was just an event that did occur that we perceive as the beginning, or perhaps the event occurred not from nothing, but from something.
 Again, who is that guy blowing on the balloon in the picture?
 There is something there that has yet to be discovered.

 “As far as we can see, since different points in the universe never actually converged in the past, it did not have a beginning.
 It lasted forever.
-It will also not have an end, in other words, there is no singularity.
+It will also not have an end…In other words, there is no singularity.
 The universe could have lasted forever.
-It could have gone through cycles of being small and big. or it could have been created much earlier.” – Saurya Das at the University of Lethbridge in Alberta, Canada, Co-Author of the study. (source)
+It could have gone through cycles of being small and big.
+Or it could have been created much earlier.”

 What We Know Is Often Just Theory

-To conclude, it’s clear that we do not yet have a solid explanation regarding what happened during the Big Bang, or if it even happened at all.
-This new theory is combining general relativity with quantum mechanics, and at the end of the day these are all just theories.
+It’s clear that we do not yet have a solid explanation for what happened during the Big Bang, or proof that it even happened at all.
+This new theory combines general relativity with quantum mechanics to make a new and interesting case for our universe’s history, but at the end of the day, it remains a theory.

-Not to mention the fact that theories regarding multiple dimensions, multiple universes and more have to be considered.
-When looking for the starting point of creation, our own universe might not even be the place to start.
-It might be hard given the fact that we cannot yet perceive other factors that have played a part in the make up of what we call reality.
-What is even harder is the fact that quantum physics is showing that the true nature and make up of the universe is not a physical material thing!
+Theories about multiple dimensions, multiple universes, and more have to be considered as well.
+When looking for the starting point of creation, our own universe might not even be the place to start — a difficult idea to consider given that we cannot yet perceive other factors that have played a part in the makeup of what we call reality.
+Harder to grasp still is the fact that quantum physics is showing that the true nature and makeup of the universe is not a physical, material thing!

-We just don’t know yet, and there are still new findings in modern day physics that delve into non-materialistic science that many mainstream materialistic scientists have yet to grasp and acknowledge.
+There is still simply too much we don’t understand, and there are new findings in modern day physics that delve into non-materialistic science that many mainstream materialistic scientists have yet to grasp and acknowledge.

 I’ll leave you with a quote that might give you something to think about:

-“Despite the unrivaled empirical success of quantum theory, the very suggestion that it may be literally true as a description of nature is still greeted with cynicism, incomprehension and even anger.
-(T. Folger, “Quantum Shmantum”; Discover 22:37-43, 2001)
+“Despite the unrivaled empirical success of quantum theory, the very suggestion that it may be literally true as a description of nature is still greeted with cynicism, incomprehension and even anger.”